HPSCTerrSys/.github/profile/README.md

 - [PDAF-based parallel](https://github.com/PDAF/PDAF) **data assimilation versions** of TSMP1 and TSMP2 and eCLM,

 plus software tools for the pre- and postprocessing and analysis of model data, all necessary auxiliary simulation tools (built systems, workflow engines, external parameter file generators, etc.), complete simulation experiments (incl. configurations, input and reference data), as well as documentation.
 Unless otherwise stated, all is provided as free and open source software (FOSS), or under a CC BY license for many datasets (see individual LICENSE files).

+This profile page is the top-level, overarching starting point where we

+- list different types or categories of repositories, grouped in GitHub Teams, each with their own short description,
+- explain the relation of the types or categories of repositories and information provided therein, as part of modularized simulations,
+- thereby introduce a uniform nomenclature we use throughout the repositories, and
+- elaborate on our concept of a modularized "simulation experiment" and procedures on how to use the repositories in combination.

 </details>

 ## Research groups behind HPSC TerrSys